Obs01ete/tof-driver/README.md

 Dmitrii Khizbullin, 2013-2014

-An example of an point cloud captured from the TOF (Time-of-Flight) camera:
+An example of a point cloud captured from the TOF (Time-of-Flight) camera:

 ![TOF point cloud](assets/dist_pc_polar.png)